'These Passing Things' at Studley Royal water garden

 Walk through the water garden this autumn to discover unexpected large scale landscape artworks.
 Inspired by the history of Studley Royal, these colourful and distinctive installations bring to life the spirit of the garden as the original designers intended it – playful, extraordinary and controversial.
 What will you make of them?

-From 10 July 2021 until autumn 2021 Fountains Abbey and Studley Royal will be hosting a new art exhibition by artist Steve Messam.
+From 10 July 2021 until October 2021 Fountains Abbey and Studley Royal will be hosting a new art exhibition by artist Steve Messam.
 Studley Royal has been host to contemporary artworks with its follies and sculptures for centuries.
 These Passing Things is fantastical and bold, uncovering the story of the water garden, and revealing new perspective.

 In total, 2 full-time and 1 part-time pieces will transform existing historic buildings and landscape:

 - Drifted - 12 Floating pyramids in the canal – with inspiration taken from a lost pyramid folly.

 - Bridged – a scarlet contemporary bridge sitting across the river Skell, close to the site of a lost iron bridge from the 18th century.

 - Spiked - An inflatable artwork which will appear to burst through the columns of the Temple of Piety.
 This is an occasional piece which was on display for opening weekend and will return to the garden on 21 August until 19 September.